Tencent/WildSpeech-Bench/README.md

 | GPT-4o-Audio      | 6.74 | 6.06 | 6.39 | 6.32 | 6.01                   | 6.29 |

+We encourage you to submit new results directly through the issue tracker.
+The ranking list will be updated accordingly.

 ## ⚙️ Installation
 1. Clone the repository